alexschmid3/15.S60_2023/1_terminal_and_git/README.md

 `git clone https://github.com/alexschmid3/15.S60_2023.git`

-This will create a copy of the Github course materials in the folder to which you cloned. **Take a screenshot of your output after successfully cloning.**
+This will create a copy of the Github course materials in the folder to which you cloned (the folder will be your home directory if you simply typed the clone command above).
+If you'd like to see the result, you can navgiate to that folder and see that you now have a new folder called "15.S60_2023".
+Throughout the course, we will update this Github with the materials from each workshop and you will be able to make a copy of them on your computer with one command in Terminal/Git Bash.

+**Take a screenshot of your terminal/Git Bash output after successfully cloning.**

 ## Task 3: Submit screenshots on Canvas